boren07/fun-cli/README-en.md

 # 🎮 `fun-cli` —— **Your Terminal Playground**

-> *"Life is too short for boring CLI tools."*
+> *"Life is too long, but fun CLIs are too few"*

 **`fun-cli` is a constantly growing command-line entertainment toolkit** designed for those who find work boring.
 Here, you can:
-- ☔ Get weather updates with some sarcasm
+- ☔ Check the weather for your family and friends anytime
-- 🎵 Play music with an ASCII spectrum
+- 🎵 Play your favorite music with an ASCII spectrum
-- 🕹️ Play Thunder Fighter (*Immersive play, press `Q` to exit*)
+- 🕹️ Play Thunder Fighter and relive childhood joy (Immersive gameplay, press Q to exit)
-- 💻 monitor your computer,Has a cool monitoring panel
+- 💻 Monitor your computer with a cool monitoring panel
+- 📝 Run on all platforms (Windows, MacOS, Linux)
 - ...**or contribute your own creative ideas!**

 [![Rust](https://img.shields.io/badge/rust-%23000000.svg?style=for-the-badge&logo=rust&logoColor=white)](https://www.rust-lang.org/)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)